About HarborView Video:

 Do you have any samples online ?

-Sneak peek music videos are also put at the end of the video as a recap of the highlights.
-Complete wedding videos of course have full ambient audio and songs are only used in a few spots as background music.
+Highlight Videos are uploaded to Youtube as a music video while complete wedding videos have full ambient audio.
+Songs are only used in a few spots as background music.
 During a meet & greet I would be happy to show a full wedding video as a demo.

-Update: Starting July 2015 all Sneak Peek videos are hosted on Youtube.
+Update: Starting July 2015 all Highlight Video videos are hosted on Youtube.

 When & how will I pay ?